InfoAmazonia/jeo-plugin/trunk/readme.txt

 This schema must only include layer-type specific information.
 Every layer, despite its type, has a set of common attributes, such as ID and Name.

-For example, the "Tile layer" layer type needs only a URL, so that's how its `getSchema` method will look like.
+For example, the "Tile layer" layer type needs only a URL.

 ``
     // ...